Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This reframing directs the interviewer to respond in a way that is more helpful to you by touching on the contributions and the underlying “what” and “how.”

-## What are the common career paths in this department?
+## What Are the Common Career Paths in This Department?

 ### Who to Ask:
 Peer / Teammate